Collection by Private Arrangement

-Parents can make their own arrangements for collection of payments.
-It is recommended that a record of payments is maintained in the form of a receipt book or payment by regular bank transaction.
+The Department of Human Services – Child Support encourages parents to make their own arrangements for collection of payments.
+It is recommended that a reliable record of payments is maintained in the form of a regular bank transaction.

 Private Enforcement of Child Support Debts